Posted July 3, 2025

 The new East Sussex Learning Portal launched last year.
 If you haven’t already, you will need to create a new account to access the system.
 Please Click here to view the easy-to-follow user-guide, which explains how to set up an account and complete various tasks e.g. book training.

 There is still time to book for a number of ESSCP virtual and classroom training opportunities.
-We would particularly like to draw your attention to MisogyNOIR – inclusive safeguarding for black women and girls facing violence (virtual, 24.06.25), Working with Gypsy, Roma and Traveller Communities (virtual, 17.06.25), Suicide Awareness – working with families with children up to 16 (virtual, 03.07.25), and Young People and Substance Misuse (classroom, 17.09.25).
-More details of our latest multi-agency training offer can be found on our website here: Multi-Agency Training Opportunities (April 2025) – ESSCP
+We would particularly like to draw your attention to Child sexual exploitation and child criminal exploitation (virtual, 07.07.25), Consent, Sex and Young People (virtual, 15.09.25), Harmful Sexual Behaviours (virtual 18.09.25) and Understanding self-harm in children and young people using the East Sussex Toolkit (classroom, 24.09.25).
+More details of our latest multi-agency training offer can be found on our website here: Multi Agency Training Opportunities (July 2025) – ESSCP

 eLearning courses covering mental health, child sexual abuse, domestic abuse, alcohol and drug misuse, and much more are now available on our dedicated eLearning website: East Sussex County Council: Log in to the site (learningpool.com)